 To help you adapt to your new lifestyle, we’ve put together a few tips to help you eat well while you’re here:

 For more information about diet and nutrition in Australia, visit the Eat for Health website.

-For meal planning ideas download the "Nutritious meal planning, preparation, and cooking advice for international students" guide developed by the University of Canberra.
+For meal planning ideas download the "Nutritious meal planning, preparation, and cooking advice for international students" and the "Appetite for Study Cookbook" guide developed by the University of Canberra.